greenelab/manubot-gpt-manuscript/manuscript.md

 Authors can easily trigger this workflow from the GitHub repository to suggest revisions that can be later reviewed.
 This workflow uses GPT-3 models through the OpenAI API, generating a pull request of revisions that authors can review.
 We set default parameters for GPT-3 models that work well for our use cases across different sections and manuscripts.
-Users can also customize the revision by selecting specific sections or adjusting the model's behavior to fit their needs and budget.
+Users can also customize the revision by selecting specific sections, adjusting the model's behavior to fit their needs and budget, and even providing custom prompts instead of using the default, section-specific ones, which can be useful for specific use cases that do not require a complex revision.
 Although the evaluation of the revision tool is subjective, we found that most paragraphs were improved.
 The AI model also highlighted certain paragraphs that were difficult to revise, which could be challenging for human readers too.